-This is a super easy craft project that you do in two parts; Firstly you collect your foliage and set it pressing, then a couple of weeks later when your leaves are pressed, you can come back and use them in a craft project.
+This is a super easy craft project that you do in two parts.
+First you collect your foliage and set it pressing.
+Then a couple of weeks later when your leaves are pressed, you can come back and use them in a craft project.
 Here we have used them to decorate some plain candles.

 We left our leaves for about 3 weeks, until a rainy afternoon prompted an indoor craft project.
 We found that the green leaves that we had pressed stayed pretty much at their original colour, but the leaves that were showing autumn colours had continued to darken up.

 To attach the leaves to the candles is a really simply process.
 You are aiming to soften the surface of the wax just enough to adhere the leaves to it.
 Using a cup full of boiling water for each of us, we dropped a couple of spoons into each.

 We positioned our leaves, then covered them with a piece of grease-proof paper.
 Then we applied the back of our hot spoons to the leaves through the paper.
 We found that holding the spoon in one area for about 10 secs before moving it, was what it took to get the leaves to adhere well.